 - Prepare a small bowl with powdered sugar.

-- Drop of tablespoon of dough into the powdered sugar and roll the dough to coat it on all sides.
-Carefully shape the dough into an oval and place on a cookie sheet lined with parchment paper.
+- Drop a tablespoon of dough into the powdered sugar and roll the dough to coat it on all sides.
+Carefully shape the dough into an oval and place them on your prepared cookie sheets.

 - Lightly tap the dough with your fingers to slightly flatten the cookie.